DanielSkaborn/terminal_ASCII_games/README.md

 # terminal_ASCII_games
-Just some terminal ASCII games made for fun, or mainly to show my kids how to program a game in C.
+Just some terminal ASCII games made for fun, or mainly done to show/teach my kids how to program a game in C.
 ## AppilFlowers
 Pick the flowers (hashtags) on the field.
 Watch out for the bee.
 ### Compile: